bpgodsil/sql-chinook-project/README.md

 This project was completed as a portfolio piece to demonstrate:

-- SQL proficiency with joins, grouping, and aggregation
+- SQL proficiency with joins, grouping, aggregation, and CTEs
 - Integration of SQL with Python
 - Data visualization and communication of business insights